-The scope connection point for an FM detector alignment depends upon what type of detector it is - that is, whether it is a ratio detector or a discriminator.
-Fig. 11-6 shows the sound IF circuit for a TV receiver and includes a typical ratio detector circuit.
-The scope is connected at point E while the primary of the ratio detector transformer is being adjusted, and at point E while the secondary is being adjusted.
-Stabilizing capacitor C3 is 5 mfd, a value large enough to bypass some of the response curve (the generator sweep rate is usually 60 cps).
-Therefore, it must be disconnected while the scope is at point E .
+The scope connection point for an f-m detector alignment depends on what type of detector it is-that is, whether it is a ratio detector or a discriminator.
+Fig. 11-7 shows the sound i-f circuit for a tv receiver and includes a typical ratio detector circuit.
+The scope is connected at point $\langle E \rangle$ while the primary of the ratio detector transformer is being adjusted, and at point $\langle F \rangle$ while the secondary is being adjusted.
+Stabilizing capacitor C3 is 5 mfd, a value large enough to bypass some of the response curve (the generator sweep rate is usually 60 Hz).
+Therefore it must be disconnected while the scope is at point $\langle E \rangle$ .
 For this particular circuit, it is convenient to adjust A12, A13, and A14 at the same time as A15, although separate adjustment could be made by placing the scope across R57 (limiter grid resistor).

-The sweep generator can be connected to point in Fig. 11-6 if it is desired to feed the signal through the sound IF stages, or it can be connected to point if the ratio detector is to be aligned separately.
+The sweep generator can be connected to point $\langle \mathbf{b} \rangle$ in Fig. 11-7 if it is desired to feed the signal through the sound IF stages, or it can be connected to point $\langle \mathbf{b} \rangle$ if the ratio detector is to be aligned separately.

-A discriminator circuit is shown in Fig. 11-7.
-Oscilloscope alignment of this FMdetector can be accomplished with the scope connected to one point, , while slugs A11 and A12 are adjusted.
+A discriminator circuit is shown in Fig. 11-8.
+Oscilloscope alignment of this f-m detector can be accomplished with the scope connected to one point, $\langle c \rangle$ , while slugs A11 and A12 are adjusted.